mercari/kubetempura/README.md

 # SYNOPSIS

-After the installation, use can create a ReviewApp resource in each namespace.
+After the installation, you can create a ReviewApp resource in each namespace.
 ReviewApp is a template for resources, which you want to create for each PR.

 the `resouces` is an array which allows any kind of Kubernetes resources include CRDs.